-So.
-Last month, I shared a couple of food storage methods I was going to try out, and I’m here to report on how that went.
+Since I’m always trying to reduce the food waste at my house, I tried out a couple of food storage methods and I’m here to report on how that went.

 The rinsing-berries-with-a-vinegar-wash thing?